 - Model Year: 2023

-- Taller front waist section with HD inserts
+- Tall front waist section with HD inserts

-- Added volume in front area to increase flex and allow for chest pad
+- Added volume in front area to give more room for a larger cup

 - Front panel design gives added flex to pant

 - Flared waist section for easier torso movement

 - Aero-Spacer mesh lining for comfort and ventilation

 - Molded hip padding with added cushion pads

 Pant/Chest Protector Combinations – Tucked In vs. Over The Pant

 Tucked In – Some goalies prefer to tuck his or her chest protector into their goalie pant.
 When using this method, the suspenders will need to be worn over the chest protector.
 You will notice a little tab on the lower middle center portion of the chest protector.
 This tab will allow the goalie who tucks their chest protector in the ability to tie it into the pant.
 You can either use the pant belt to run through the tab or use skate lace string to tie it onto the chest protector.
 This keeps the chest protector from pulling out of the pant and becoming uncomfortable and out of position during play.
 Most goalies who use the tucked in method generally like to buy their pants one size too big for the extra room needed.